page title icon Embrace the Suck In Life And Business (A Mini Book Review)

 As I write this article, I’m going through some challenges in business and sucky things with one of our real estate properties.
 Also, I’ve been dealing with replacing an employee at work who gave notice out of the blue.

-These things coming at me all at once in the past week have been creating quite a bit of chaos and stress.
+These difficult situations coming at me all at once in the past week have been creating quite a bit of chaos and stress.
 But instead of letting it shut me down, I recognize it and effectively deal with it.

 However, there’s a limit to the amount of stress I want to bear.
 Look at someone like Richard Branson.
 He’s exponentially more successful than I am.
 He’s also chosen to accept and handle way more stress across his many businesses than I am prepared to do.

 Personally, I don’t want to have the level of success of someone like Richard Branson and all that comes with it.
-That said, there is still more I want to achieve in my life so I know I’m going to have to increase how much stress I can handle…and a lot more sucky things are going to happen on account of what I pursue.
+That said, there is still more I want to achieve in my life, so I know I will have to increase how much stress I can handle…and a lot more sucky things will happen on account of what I pursue.

-I think it’s really freeing to acknowledge that, yep, I’m happy where I am.
-But sure, I have bigger goals and I want to achieve more.
+I think it’s really freeing to acknowledge that I’m happy where I am.
+But sure, I have bigger goals, and I want to achieve more.
 While I feel fulfilled with my life, achievement is still an important part of my personal growth.
 Do you feel the same way?
 Have you given this much thought?

 Don’t Let Fear of Failure and Stress Stop You

-I’m not trying to put anyone down, but there are a lot of people who want a no-stress life with minimal achievement…and that’s fine as long as that’s what you want.
-But, if you are someone who wants more out of life, but are afraid to go after what you want because of stress or the fear of failure, I want to help you.
+I’m not trying to put anyone down, but there are a lot of people who don’t want stress with minimal achievement…and that’s fine as long as that’s what you want.
+But, if you want more out of life but are afraid to go after what you want because of stress or the fear of failure, I want to help you be able to overcome difficult situations and embrace the suck.

 Take Action

-Gleeson talks about how we are all going to die so we should take action now.
-Maybe it is because, statistically speaking, my life is now halfway over, and I’m much more aware of how short my life is.
-Half my life is already over!
+Gleeson talks about how we are all going to die, so we should take action now.
+Maybe it is because, statistically speaking, my life is now halfway over, and I’m much more aware of my short life.

-We will all eventually get to the stage in life when we’re too tired and too old to take the action we want to take.
+We will all eventually get to a point when we’re too tired and too old to take the action we want to take.

 If you want to achieve something, don’t let the fear of failure stop you.
 Take action.
 Start small and build upon those wins.
 Small wins will snowball into bigger wins and build your confidence.